Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 - The Tigers have won in 33, or 41.2%, of the 80 contests they have been named as odds-on underdogs this year.

-- Detroit has entered 76 games this season as the underdog by -105 or more and is 30-46 in those contests.

-- The Tigers have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 45.5% chance of coming away with a victory in the contest.

-- So far this season, Detroit and its opponents have hit the over in 52 of its 101 games with a total.
+- Detroit and its opponents have hit the over in 52 of its 101 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!